Paul H. Clark, Ph.D.

 Office: Old Main, Room 403E

-Personal Sketch Dr. Clark's research interests include pre-war Japanese education, identity and nationalism.
+Dr. Clark's research interests include pre-war Japan, Japanese culture, Japanese language, education, identity and nationalism.